 “Are you gonna try again for a girl??”

-These are the questions I get asked everyday as we navigate through our activities.
-Our pictures show the beautiful glimpses of our life.
-The pretty, happy moments that are quite sporadic in between the messy toilets, batman pajamas, runny noses, fingers in noses and hands in pants.
-Oh the joys of being a boymom!
+These are the questions I get asked every day as we navigate through our activities.
+Our pictures show beautiful glimpses of our life.
+The pretty, happy moments are quite sporadic in between the messy toilets, batman pajamas, runny noses, fingers in noses, and hands in pants.
+Oh, the joys of being a boy mom!
 We clean up well for social events, but there are definitely confessions I can share.

 Boys do not like underwear, or pants for that matter.
 They naturally find it more satisfying to throw their pants and undies to the wind whenever outside – not aware of any sort of indecent exposure laws.
 As soon as I let the boys outside, I’m prepared for them to come in commando.
-I mean, I guess I can relate if you are in the privacy for your own backyard.
+I mean, I guess I can relate if you are in the privacy of your own backyard.
 I don’t like tan lines, so I’m sorta in understanding.
-But, unfortunately the same excitement for playing and digging in bare bottoms carries over to parks, yards and friend’s houses.
+But, unfortunately, the same excitement for playing and digging in bare bottoms carries over to parks, yards, and friend’s houses.
 It’s also quite annoying to take your pants on and off when you need to go to the bathroom, so why not just keep them off?
-Apparently that’s the philosophy boys develop completely on their own.
-I promise, I did not teach them that this is okay, it’s just their DNA.
+Apparently, that’s the philosophy boys develop completely on their own.
+I promise I did not teach them that this is okay, it’s just their DNA.
 So, many times you will find my boys running through the house with no pants and no underwear.
 They love it.
 I’m desensitized to it now, but I do my best to make sure they are decently clothed before going anywhere.